100% Pure Organic Ceremonial-grade Cacao

 When *regularly consumed (in the correct dosage and manner for each unique individual), Cacao can support heart and brain health, boost memory, stimulate concentration and clarity, manage anxiety and depression, bring us closer to our cycles and hormonal balance, and allow us to live in a connected way not only to our body and mind, but also our heart and spirit.

-* Please note that there are certain contraindications such as serious heart conditions, very low blood pressure and high sensitivity to theobromine (the active stimulant in cacao).
-In the correct dosage and manner, most people will find it beneficial to incorporate cacao into their lives.
+* Please note that there are certain contraindications such as serious heart conditions, very low blood pressure and high sensitivity to theobromine (the active stimulant in Cacao) – in some cases the dosage may need to be lowered and consumption time monitored.

 The lack of uniformity in each block of Cacao is a sure sign of quality.